This is the METADYNE website

 1. Where possible, simple stations were to be numbered 1 (NB or WB) and 2 (SB or EB).

-2. It appears that true ‘island’ platforms were left out of the system, presumably on the basis there was only one platform and other signage provided sufficient information.
+2. It appears that true ‘island’ platforms were left out of the system, presumably on the basis there was only one platform and other signage provided sufficient information (this lack of numbering applied mainly to through stations where trains did not reverse).

 3. Some stations already had platform numbers.
-It rather seems these were left alone even where they did not conform to the system.
+Evidence suggests these were left alone, even where they did not conform to the system.

 5. There existed a number of multiple platforms (that were not interchanges) where the ‘simple’ system needed adaptation.

-Dealing with the last problem first, the ‘rule’ appears to be that the extreme northbound (or westbound) platform was numbered ‘1’, and remaining platforms numbered ‘2’ upwards in logical sequence.
-This was explicitly set out at Finchley Road, Willesden Green, Neasden (1938), Wembley Park, Harrow on the Hill, Mansion House, Kennington and High Street Kensington (noting the inner rail circle is regarded as Westbound).
+Dealing with the last problem in the above list first, the ‘rule’ appears to be that the extreme northbound (or westbound) platform was numbered ‘1’, and remaining platforms numbered ‘2’ upwards in logical sequence.
+This was explicitly set out at Finchley Road, Willesden Green, Neasden (1938), Wembley Park, Harrow-on-the-Hill, Mansion House, Kennington and High Street Kensington (noting the inner rail circle is regarded as Westbound).
 Many of these stations had already been numbered this way.

-The rule was subsequently followed at: Tower Hill, Gloucester Road, Amersham, Chalfont & Latimer, Moor Park, South Ealing, Acton Town, Turnham Green, Ravenscourt Park, Hammersmith, Barons Court, Dagenham East, Plaistow, Uxbridge, Northfields, Cockfosters, Arnos Grove (observing that when built these two stations were regarded as ‘Northbound’), High Barnet, Finchley Central, East Finchley, Golders Green, Edgware, Camden Town, Loughton, Leytonstone, White City.
-In fact, virtually all instances where there are multiple platforms (other than odd examples already numbered).
+The rule was subsequently followed at: Tower Hill, Gloucester Road, Amersham, Chalfont & Latimer, Moor Park, South Ealing, Acton Town, Turnham Green, Ravenscourt Park, Hammersmith, Barons Court, Dagenham East, Plaistow, Uxbridge, Northfields, Cockfosters, Arnos Grove (observing that when built these last two stations were regarded as ‘Northbound/Southbound’ rather than 'Eastbound/Westbound' as they are today), High Barnet, Finchley Central, East Finchley, Golders Green, Edgware, Camden Town, Loughton, Leytonstone, White City.
+The stations referred to in these two paragraphs relate to virtually all instances where there are multiple platforms (other than odd examples already numbered).

-The instructions to staff (covered by the Signal Engineers Instructions to Drawing Office Staff No 10/39, dated April 1939) sets out a specific platform numbering regime for interchange stations.
-This raises a number of questions, not least of which there is some departure from the straightforward system already described.
-The schedule sets out the following scheme; for brevity the word ‘normal’ is used where numbering conforms with the rules set out above, and ‘as expected’ means it is a logical application of the rule, even where not explicitly stated.
+The instructions to staff (covered by the Signal Engineers Instructions to Drawing Office Staff No 10/39, dated April 1939) sets out a specific platform numbering regime for interchange stations, where the above regime could not easily be applied.
+This raises a number of questions, not least of which is that there is some departure from the straightforward system already described.
+The schedule sets out the following scheme; for brevity the word ‘normal’ is used where numbering conforms with the rules set out above, and ‘as expected’ means it is a logical application of the rule, even where not explicitly stated:

 Baker Street – Platforms 1-4, Met main (normal), 5 Circle EB, 6 Circle WB, 7 Bakerloo SB and 8 Bakerloo NB.
 In each case one might have expected both 5/6 and 7/8 to apply to tracks in other direction, but as already explained 5 and 6 follow the Met’s existing approach where lower number applied to the ‘up’ line.
 It is not clear the Bakerloo platforms were ever numbered thus, as provision had to be made for the new Stanmore branch SB platform.
 As far as it has been possible to ascertain, the two SB platforms were numbered 7 and 8, and the NB platform was 9.

-Moorgate – Platforms 1 (EB Circle and 2 (WB Circle), thence 3-8 (bay roads), 9 NB Northern, 10 SB Northern, 11 NB Northern City and 12 SB Northern City, all as expected.
-However the tube platforms were not numbered like this as earlier instructions dated with effect from 1 November 1937 indicate Northern City Line was numbered ahead of the Northern Line, at the lowest level.
-The earliest Instructions require Northern City SB to be 9 and NB to be 10 and Northern Line SB to be 11 and NB to be 12.
+Moorgate – Platforms 1 (EB Circle) and 2 (WB Circle), thence 3-8 (bay roads, working north), 9 NB Northern, 10 SB Northern, 11 NB Northern City and 12 SB Northern City, all as expected.
+However the tube platforms were not in fact numbered like this as earlier instructions dated with effect from 1 November 1937 indicate Northern City Line was numbered ahead of the Northern Line, at the lowest level.
+The 1937 Instructions require Northern City SB to be 9 and NB to be 10 and Northern Line SB to be 11 and NB to be 12.
 Whether this was actually carried out is hard to tell, but the 1939 instructions suggest platforms were actually numbered Northern City NB 9, SB 10, and Northern Line NB 11 and SB 12, the reverse of what was set out previously.
 After station reconstruction in the 1970s the Northern Line was renumbered 7 (NB) and 8(SB) in 1976, taking up what had become spare numbers.
+The fact that the upper station appears to follow earlier Met practice suggests station might have carried numbers already.

 Liverpool Street - 1-3 Circle, but with No1 EB rather than the bay, in conformance with Met practice (probably numbered many years previously).
 Central 4 (Westbound) and 5 (Eastbound).
 This raises an issue about what the ‘rule’ actually was.
 In the case of east-west routes, was it that the westbound line should be an odd number, or the lower number of a pair?

 Whitechapel – District platforms 1-4 normal, with 5 East London NB and 6 East London SB, as expected.
-As mentioned previously, these platforms seem to have been numbered many years previously.
+As mentioned previously, these platforms seem to have been numbered many years previously, but the other way around (platform 1/2 being eastbound and 3/4 being westbound); the evidence suggests that the existing numbers were just left alone.
+Recent reconstruction has perpetuated the irregularity (1 east and 2 west).

 Swiss Cottage – 1 and 2 Metropolitan Line (normal) and 3 and 4 Bakerloo Line (normal).
-The Bakerloo numbers were retained for many years after Metropolitan station closed and renumbered 1 and 3 in 1970s.
+The Bakerloo numbers were retained for many years after Metropolitan station closed and renumbered 1 and 2 only in the 1970s.

 Monument (Bank) – District Line 1 and 2 (normal), Northern Line 3 and 4 (normal) and Central Line 5 and 6 (normal).

 Tottenham Court Road – 1 and 2 Central Line (normal), 3 Northern Line SB and 4 Northern Line NB, the reverse of what is expected.
-Actual numbers were 3 (NB) and 4 (SB) so it appears the instructions were adapted whenever the platforms were actually numbered.
+The numbers today are 3 (NB) and 4 (SB), with no evidence of change.
+Either the instructions were not carried out or they were recognized as an error; the likelihood is that the platforms were already numbered and were simply not changed.

 Charing Cross – 1 and 2 District Line (normal), 3 and 4 Northern Line (normal), 5 and 6 Bakerloo Line (normal).
-(It appears these platforms were once numbered differently but were renumbered thuswise on 17th December 1939.)
+(It appears these platforms were once numbered differently but were renumbered thuswise on 17th December 1939, though platform 5 was numbered such by 1931).

 Kennington – Platform 1 NB via Charing Cross, and remainder numbered through to 4 SB via Charing Cross, as expected.
 In fact, Kennington was numbered 1 NB via Charing Cross, 3 NB via City, 2 SB via Charing Cross and 4 SB via City.
 This was logical from an operating point of view, but rather unusual.

-In the majority of cases the numbering is as expected, and to the extent any rule is obvious it is that the highest level platforms were numbered earliest.
+In the majority of cases the numbering is as expected, and to the extent any rule is obvious it is that the highest level platforms were numbered lowest.

-It may be noted that the schemes was not entirely carried out as set out above, perhaps because of the onset of war.
+It may be noted that the schemes was not entirely carried out as set out above, perhaps because of the onset of war or the feeling that the cost of changing signage was not warranted where platforms were already numbered.

 A few stations are not on the list, notably:

 Piccadilly Circus where 1 and 2 are Bakerloo Line (normal) but 3 is Piccadilly EB and 4 is Piccadilly WB (reverse of that expected).
-These were numbered this way from 26 November 1939, and there is an inference they had been numbered in a different way from an earlier date.
+These were numbered this way from 26 November 1939 but there is a hint in the instructions that they had been numbered in a different way from an earlier date.
+Having said that a 1934 mock up of station signage at Piccadilly uses the later numbering.
+More photos needed.

 Euston where 1 and 2 are Northern via Charing Cross, and 3 and 4 are Northern via City (all as expected).